elastisys/compliantkubernetes/docs/adr/index.md

 - [ADR-0015](0015-we-believe-in-community-driven-open-source.md) - We believe in community-driven open source
 - [ADR-0016](0016-gid-0-is-okey-but-not-by-default.md) - [Superseded by [ADR-0040](0040-allow-group-id-0.md)] gid=0 is okay, but not by default
 - [ADR-0017](0017-persist-dex.md) - Persist Dex
-- [ADR-0018](0018-use-probe-to-measure-internal-uptime.md) - Use Probe to Measure Uptime of Internal Compliant Kubernetes Services
+- [ADR-0018](0018-use-probe-to-measure-internal-uptime.md) - Use Probe to Measure Uptime of Internal Welkin Services
 - [ADR-0019](0019-push-metrics-via-thanos.md) - Push Metrics via Thanos
 - [ADR-0020](0020-filter-by-cluster-label-then-data-source.md) - Filter by cluster label then data source
 - [ADR-0021](0021-tls-for-additional-services.md) - Default to TLS for performance-insensitive additional services